-At Eltham Church of England Primary School, we follow the New Curriculum for English.
-The programmes of study for English are set out year-by-year for Key Stage 1 and two-yearly for Key Stage 2.
+At Eltham Church of England Primary School, we follow the programmes of study for English which are set out year-by-year for Key Stage 1 and two-yearly for Key Stage 2.
 The single year blocks at Key Stage 1 reflect the rapid pace of development in word reading during these two years.

 The programmes of study for reading at Key Stages 1 and 2 consist of two dimensions:

 Guided Reading is taught every day from 9:00-9:30 am.
-Guided Reading is taught as part of a carousel of activities which include spelling/phonics, grammar and punctuation, pre reading/follow up tasks and topic research.
-We use the ‘Bug Club’ scheme to plan and teach targeted Guided Reading lessons.
+In Key Stage 1 (until the Spring term of Year 2), Guided Reading is taught as part of a carousel of activities which include spelling/phonics, grammar and punctuation, pre reading/follow up tasks and topic research using the ‘Bug Club’ scheme to plan and teach targeted skills.

 The programmes of study for writing at Key Stages 1 and 2 consist of